 There’s even a playground on the premises if the little ones still have lots of energy to expend.

 Don’t let the fun end here…!
 Discover your own Oahu for kids adventures.
-It could be family hike to an isolated bird sanctuary out at Kaena Pt, or beach combing along Diamond Head Beach, or Ziplining in the tropical forest out at Kualoa Ranch.
-The choices are endless!
+It could be a quick scenic stop at the Pali Lookout, or beach combing along Diamond Head Beach that is close by to Waikiki, or Ziplining in the tropical forest out at Kualoa Ranch.